 - International Bazaar

-- Others as determined by the Associate Dean of Student Services or the Assistant Dean of Student Life and Engagement
+- Others as determined by the Associate Dean of Student Services or the Director of Student Life and Engagement

 All other receptions/events will be approved for non-alcoholic beverages only or on a case-by-case basis.

 The quantity of alcohol purchased for events will align with guidelines below.
 More detailed information can be found below in the Beverage Guidelines Appendix.

 - One 750-ml bottle of wine or sparkling water can serve 4 glasses based on an average 6-ounce pour.
 Bottles of wines should be split evenly between white and red.
 A keg of beer contains 165 servings of beer, and pony kegs contain 82.5 servings.
 A 12 oz. can of soda contains 1.5 servings.